MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 UIButton accepts the following miscellaneous parameters in a 'misc' block:

+ - "**border_width**" - the width in pixels of the border around the button.
+Defaults to 0.
+ - "**shadow_width**" - the width in pixels of the shadow behind the button.
+Defaults to 0.
  - "**tool_tip_delay**" - time in seconds before a the buttons tool sip (if it has one) will appear.
 Default is "1.0".
  - "**text_horiz_alignment**" - Set to "left", "right" or "center".
 Controls the horizontal placement of the button text, if this button has any text.
 Default is "center".
  - "**text_vert_alignment**" - Set to "top", "bottom or "center".
 Controls the vertical placement of the button text, if this button has any text.
 Default is "center".